Florida Fracture Injury Lawyer

 One out of five hip fracture patients dies within a year of their injury, the CDC says.

-Since 1975, the fracture injury attorneys of Philip DeBerard, Injury Attorney, have investigated the circumstances of thousands of slip-and-fall accidents, car accidents and similar injury-causing incidents on behalf of clients in South Florida and the Treasure Coast.
+Since 1975, experienced attorney Philip DeBerard, Injury Attorney, has investigated the circumstances of thousands of slip-and-fall accidents, car accidents, and similar injury-causing incidents on behalf of clients in South Florida and the Treasure Coast.
 If you or a loved one has suffered a fracture injury, you may have a right to money for your injuries and losses.

 A Florida fracture injury victim who was hurt in an accident that was not their fault has a right to seek compensation for their injuries and other losses.
 If a property owner has failed in their duty to the public to make sure their property is safe for visitors, they can be held accountable.

-From our office in Stuart, Philip DeBerard, Injury Attorney, has obtained millions of dollars in compensation for accident victims throughout the state of Florida, and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
+From our office in Stuart, best-rated attorney Philip DeBerard, Injury Attorney, has obtained millions of dollars in compensation for accident victims throughout the state of Florida and has offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens, and West Palm Beach.

 We can put our legal team to work on your case right away.
 Call us today toll free or fill out our online contact form to arrange a free consultation.